Ishitaagarwal00/model_engineering/README.md

     - query_db.py # Script to query the PostgreSQL database

-full_requirements.txt  # Comprehensive list of all dependencies for the project. requirements.txt  # Simplified requirements for deployment on Streamlit Cloud.
+full_requirements.txt  # Comprehensive list of all dependencies for the project. requirements.txt  # Simplified dependencies for deployment on Streamlit Cloud and GitHub Actions.
 ```

 ---